 The airlines are happy to do this because now they don’t have to hire and maintain crews to keep their engines running smoothly.

-But beyond that, the maintenance and service our company does actually improves the performance of the aircraft.
+But beyond that, the maintenance and service our company provides actually improve the performance of the aircraft.

 The new product this company created actually extended the life of an airline engine by 25%.

-It makes them more fuel efficient... which saves airlines millions.
+It makes the engines more fuel-efficient... which saves airlines millions.

 And it allows them to keep aircraft in service for longer.

-The $2 stock I’m telling you about charges $XX per hour for this service on their engines... creating a Netflix-like recurring revenue stream.
+The $2 stock I’m telling you about charges an hourly fee for this service on their engines... creating a Netflix-like recurring revenue stream.

 The Royal Aeronautical Society called it an “aftermarket revolution” that created a “radical change” within the industry.